Nika Turbina

 Nika Georgievna Turbina (Ника Гeopгиeвна Туpбина; 17 December 1974, Yalta – 11 May 2002, Moscow) was a Russian poet.
 She became famous for her profound and emotional poems which she wrote at an early age.

 She wrote her first poem at the very young age of four and started writing poetry at the age of six and at the age of 10, her first poetry collection First Draft was published.
 She was awarded the Golden Lion for her poems in 1985.
 She wrote several poetry collections during her short career.

 Biography

 Career

 She started writing poetry at the age of 6 and published her first book in 1984, at the age of 10.
 A recording of her recitations sold over 30,000 copies in the then Soviet Union.

-Turbina wrote her first complete poem at age of 4.
+Turbina wrote her first complete poem aged four.
 Two years later, she was discovered by writer Yulian Semyonov who spent part of the year in her hometown of Yalta.
 Turbina's talent set her apart from her classmates in school, where she was learning ahead of her grade.
 She studied the piano and her favorite subject was mathematics, which she saw as akin to verses.